 Between the amount of time we spend sitting at our work desks, sitting on our couches looking at Instagram, lounging around watching TV, and sleeping – we’re actually really sedentary creatures.
-With everything being so easily accessible to us on our phones, tablets, and computers, we really don’t have to move around a lot, but we should and could exercise at our desk.

 Think about it, between a commute in the car, an 8-hour work day, chill time at home, then sleep – we do a lot of sitting and lounging.
 So, even if you try and get 30 minutes of exercise a day, it’s still probably not enough movement throughout the day to keep your muscles, heart, and brain happy.
 You might be thinking – “how the heck am I supposed to find more time for more exercise?”
 Luckily, there are simple exercises and movements that can be done right at your desk (whether you work from an office or from home) without taking time from your busy schedule.